 - 1 What do you know about Qian Xuesen?
 Before you listen to the tape, look at the picture and the exercises and predict the content of the listening. - 2 Listen to Parts 1 and 2 of the tape for the first time and write down the main idea.

-- What did Qian Xuesen study first? - What experience did he get in America that was useful for China? - 3 What was Qian Xuesen's main achievement when he returned to China?
+- What experience did he get in America that was useful for China? - What was Qian Xuesen's main achievement when he returned to China?